 Ruth was named one of the 100 Most Influential People in Business Marketing by Crain’s BtoB magazine, and one of 20 Women to Watch by the Sales Lead Management Association.
 She serves as a mentor to fledgling companies at the ERA business accelerator in New York City.

-WVU Marketing Communications Today: Marketing Legends is presented by the West Virginia University Reed College of Media, which offers renowned online master’s degree programs in Marketing Communications.
+WVU Marketing Communications Today: Marketing Legends is presented by the West Virginia University Reed School of Media and Communications, which offers renowned online master’s degree programs in Marketing Communications.
 Interested in growing your career with a master's degree in Data, Digital or Integrated Marketing Communications?
 Request more information today!